sieloffs/NASCAR-Analytics/README.md

 - Driver performance tracking
 - Feature engineering for future predictive modeling

-The final output is used in a Power BI dashboard to explore race trends, driver performance, and historical comparisons.
+The final output is clean, structured data to be used in additional analytics + data science projects.

 ---